Owner Builder Defects Reports

 Download Our Owner Builder Defects Report Brochure

-If the value of the domestic work is over $16,000 and the property is being sold within six years of completion, then you must obtain Warranty Insurance.
+If the value of the domestic work is over $16,000 and the property is being sold within six years of completion, then you must obtain Domestic Building Insurance (previously called Warranty Insurance).
 If the value of the works is below $16,000, you only need to obtain an Owner Builder Defects Report.

 It is useful for the Inspector to review any documentation relating to the renovation work.
 This may include house plans, soil reports, structural engineering reports, occupancy permit, electrical or plumbing certificates.
 If available, this documentation can be reviewed as part of the inspection.

 The team at The Hub are here to help with your queries.
 For additional references and resources, you can check out these sites: